mssola/tools.nes/crates/nasm/README.md

 ```

 Then the address sanitizer will assume that `zp_buffer = $20..$2F
 (included)`.
-Any access to this reserved range will be considered a
+Any access to this reserved range that is not strictly via
-conflict.
+`zp_buffer` will be considered a conflict.
 For example:

 ```asm
 zp_buffer = $20   ; asan:reserve $0F